randylien/oren.github.com/posts/rss1.md

 So what the BBC are doing is comparing the If-Modified-Since with the Last-Modified (that they saved somewhere on their server).
 since it's identical they return 304 and empty body.

+Thanks to Dan [Mactough](https://github.com/danmactough) for the help on this topic and for writing the awesome [node-feedparser package](https://github.com/danmactough/node-feedparser).
+More info can be found [here](http://fishbowl.pastiche.org/2002/10/21/http_conditional_get_for_rss_hackers/).